COVID-19 and Dental Appointments

 Should I get a cleaning and check-up?

 Yes, all patients are encouraged resume necessary preventive and diagnostic dental care to avoid dental infections, emergencies, or the worsening of existing dental conditions like dental decay and gum disease.
 Both the California Department of Public Health and the San Francisco Department of Health have provided detailed guidelines regarding the safe delivery of routine and preventive dental care.
-For the time being, we are providing cleanings using traditional hand scaling instruments, rather than ultrasonic scaling devices, in order to limit the possible spread of saliva and respiratory droplets.

 I have a scheduled appointment coming up, how should I prepare?